 - Low latency for soft real-time applications

-- Also soft real-time applications, such as audio and video players or audio audio- and video-streaming applications, enjoy about the same latencies regardless of the device load.
-As a consequence, these applications do not suffer from almost any glitch due to the background workload.
+- Soft real-time applications, such as audio and video players or audio audio- and video-streaming applications, enjoy smooth playback or streaming, regardless of the background I/O workload.

 - Higher speed for code-development tasks

-- If some additional workload happens to be executed in parallel, then BFQ executes the I/O-related components of typical code-development tasks (compilation, checkout, merge, ...) much more quickly than CFQ, NOOP or DEADLINE.
+- If some additional workload happens to be executed in parallel, then BFQ executes the I/O-related components of typical code-development tasks (compilation, checkout, merge, ...) much more quickly than the other I/O schedulers.

 Systems adopting BFQ

 BFQ is available in Linux from 4.12.0.
 In addition, several systems have adopted BFQ as default I/O scheduler.
 Here are some recent examples.
 Chrome OS switched to BFQ for Chromebooks running chromeos-4.19 kernels (Android is supposed to make this choice as it moves to more recent Linux-kernel versions).
 Fedora switched to BFQ since F31.
 OpenSUSE/SUSE is evaluating to adopt BFQ too.
 Given current BFQ's momentum, the information in this paragraph may be incomplete or even outdated when you read this page.